jrlmx/sourdough/README.md

 ## Road to somekind of stability...

-Move the default starter(s) to a separate unembedded directory or a different repository...
-...Develop a compilation or installation script to check the contents of the starters folder.
-If no starters are detected, prompt the user to move or download the default starters into the empty folder.
-This approach minimizes the risk of overwriting a user’s existing starter(s) when updating their local repository to the latest version.
-...Alternatively, rename the "flux" starter to "default" and update the .gitignore to exclude all other subdirectories.
-This method is less robust but simpler to implement.
+Ensure user derived starters are not overwritten when updating the repository.
+Considering moving the flux starter directory into it's own repo and leaving the example starter as boilerplate.

 Write tests—and then write more tests.
 Improve command validation.
 Define a schema for config.json once its structure is finalized.
 Etc...